 How to Pass Your Project Management Professional (PMP) Certification Exam

 Earning a professional designation like Project Management Professional (PMP) is a huge step in your career and sets you apart as a knowledgeable and skillful practitioner in the field of project management.
+What you can do with a project management degree can expand when you earn your PMP certification.

 Earning the PMP designation, however, involves completing a rigorous certification exam.
 Students who take academic courses in project management are well prepared to sit for this important exam, but many also choose to put in additional hours of studying to ensure that they can pass.